The Call of the Wild (2020 film): Music

 In January 2019, it was announced that John Powell would compose the film's score.
 Powell previously collaborated with Sanders on the 2010 DreamWorks Animation film How to Train Your Dragon.

 Recording primarily took place in Los Angeles at the Newman Scoring Stage, with Powell conducting a 90-piece orchestra, as well as employing a 60-voice choir for the score.
 Joining him were regular composers Batu Sener and Paul Mounsey, who provided additional music.
 The soundtrack was released digitally on February 21, 2020, by Hollywood Records.

-All music was composed and conducted by John Powell.

-"Piano Solos" album

-In October 2020, Powell released the album Piano Solos from The Call of the Wild.
-The album features ten tracks from Powell's original score, arranged for solo piano and performed by Batu Sener, a composer and musician who is Powell's frequent collaborator (including on The Call of the Wild).
-The arrangements from this album are printed and distributed by Hal Leonard Publishing Company.
-The album was released by Powell's own record label, 5 Cat Studios.
-This is the second "piano solos" album from Powell and Sener, the first being Piano Solos from How to Train Your Dragon: The Hidden World, released in May 2020.

 Release

+Theatrical

 The film was originally set to be released on December 25, 2019, but was pushed back to February 21, 2020, following the acquisition of Fox by Disney, to accommodate the December releases of Star Wars: The Rise of Skywalker and Spies in Disguise.
 The Call of the Wild was also the first film released by 20th Century Studios, following its rebranding from 20th Century Fox by its parent Walt Disney Studios division.
 Coincidentally, the 1935 adaptation of the novel was the last film released under the Twentieth Century Pictures name before it merged with Fox Film to form 20th Century Fox.
 The film's theatrical release in China was delayed until November 13, 2020, due to the COVID-19 pandemic.

 The Call of The Wild was released digitally on the night of March 27, 2020.
 The announcement followed Disney's earlier-than-planned releases of Frozen II and Onward on digital, due to the COVID-19 pandemic resulting in the closing of most theatres around the world.

+Home media

-The film was released on DVD, Blu-ray, and Ultra HD Blu-ray on May 12, 2020, by Walt Disney Studios Home Entertainment through the 20th Century Home Entertainment label.
+The Call of The Wild was released on DVD, Blu-ray, and Ultra HD Blu-ray on May 12, 2020, by Walt Disney Studios Home Entertainment through the 20th Century Home Entertainment label.

+The film ranked No. 7 on the FandangoNOW chart for the week ending April 12, 2020, based on total revenue from Monday to Sunday.
+It also secured the No. 1 position on the iTunes chart for the most recent daily placement as of April 13, 2020.
+The Call of The Wild debuted at No. 2 on both the NPD VideoScan First Alert chart, which tracks combined DVD and Blu-ray Disc unit sales, and the dedicated Blu-ray Disc sales chart for the week ended May 16, 2020.
+Blu-ray formats accounted for 57% of its first-week sales, with the 4K Ultra HD version comprising 7% of total units sold.
+It ranked No. 5 on both the NPD VideoScan First Alert chart and the Blu-ray Disc sales chart for the week ended May 23.